grab/engineering-blog/_posts/2024-02-22-attribution-platform.md

 The Grab superapp offers a comprehensive array of services from ride-hailing and food delivery to financial services.
 This creates multifaceted user journeys, traversing homepages, product pages, checkouts, and interactions with diverse content, including advertisements and promo codes.

-### Background: Why ads and attribution matter in our superapp
+## Background: Why ads and attribution matter in our superapp

-Ads are pivotal for Grab in driving user engagement and supporting our ecosystem by seamlessly connecting users with our services.
+Ads are crucial for Grab in driving user engagement and supporting our ecosystem by seamlessly connecting users with our services.
 In the ever-evolving world of advertising, the ability to gauge the impact of marketing investments takes on pivotal significance.
 Advertisers dedicate substantial resources to promote their businesses, necessitating a clear understanding of the return on AdSpend (ROAS) for each campaign.
 In this context, attribution plays a central role, serving as the guiding compass for advertisers and marketers, elucidating the effectiveness of touchpoints within campaigns.

 For instance, a merchant-partner seeks to enhance its reach by advertising on the Grab food delivery homepage.
 With the assistance of our attribution system, the merchant-partner can now precisely gauge the impact of their homepage ads on Grab.
 This involves tracking user engagement and monitoring the resulting orders that stem from these interactions.
-This level of granularity not only highlights the value of attribution but also demonstrates its capability in providing detailed insights into the effectiveness of advertising campaigns and allowing merchant-partners to optimise their campaigns with more precision.
+This level of granularity not only highlights the value of attribution but also demonstrates its capability in providing detailed insights into the effectiveness of advertising campaigns and enabling merchant-partners to optimise their campaigns with more precision.

 In this blog, we delve into the technical intricacies, software architecture, challenges, and solutions involved in crafting a state-of-the-art engineering solution for the attribution platform.

-### Genesis: Pre-project landscape
+## Genesis: Pre-project landscape

 When our journey began in 2020, Grab’s marketing efforts had limited attribution capabilities and data analytics was predominantly reliant on ad hoc queries conducted by business and data analysts.
 Before the introduction of  a standardised approach, we had to manage discrepant results and a time-consuming manual process of data preparation, cleansing, and storage across teams.
 When issues arose in the analytical pipeline, resolution efforts took relatively longer and were reoccurring.
 We needed a comprehensive engineering solution that would address the identified gaps, significantly enhancing metrics related to ROI, attribution accuracy, and data-handling efficiency.

-### Inception: The pure ads attribution engine (Kappa architecture)
+## Inception: The pure ads attribution engine (Kappa architecture)

 We chose Kappa architecture because of the imperative for near real-time attribution, especially in support of our new pricing model, cost per order (CPO).
 With this solution, we aimed to drastically reduce data latency from 2-3 days to just a few minutes.
 Traditional ETL (Extract, Transform, and Load) based batch processing methods were evaluated but quickly found to be inadequate for our purposes, mainly due to their speed.